JuliaData/DataFrames.jl/docs/src/man/basics.md

 order they are selected like `f(column1, column2, column3)`.
 Slurping and splatting with `...` can be used to define a function which can accept any number of columns returned by `source_column_selector`.
-For example, the function `f(columns...) = max.(columns...)` will return a column with the largest element from each row for any number of columns.
+For example, the function `f(columns...) = max.(columns...)` will return a new column containing the largest element from each row for any number of input columns.

 #### `new_column_names`
-`new_column_names` may be a string, a symbol, a vector of strings, a vector of symbols, or a renaming function.
+`new_column_names` may be a string, a symbol, a vector of strings, or a vector of symbols.
+In the `source_column_selector => function => new_column_names` transformation form,
-A renaming function is a function which operates on a string or a vector of strings.
+`new_column_names` may additionally be a renaming function which operates on a string or a vector of strings to create the destination column names programmatically.
-To use a renaming function in the `source_column_selector => new_column_names` form, you must **...** to differentiate the pair from the `source_column_selector => function` form.
-If `source_column_selector => function` is used, then `new_column_names`
-will be the function name appended to the source column name with an underscore.
+In the `source_column_selector => function` transformation form, `new_column_names` will be generated automatically as the function name appended to the source column name with an underscore.
 However, if keyword argument `renamecols=false` is passed to the transformation function, then the new columns will retain their original source names instead of using automatically